TimovNiedek/Big-Data-Blog/pages/assignment4.md

 	hdfs dfs -get /data/public/common-crawl/crawl-data/CC-MAIN-2016-07/segments/1454701165302.57/warc/CC-MAIN-20160205193925-00246-ip-10-236-182-209.ec2.internal.warc.gz /path/to/target

 I then copied the WARC file to the host from the `surfsara/hathi-client` container and copied it into the `andypetrella/spark-notebook` container (at this moment, docker does not support copying between containers).
 Then, I used this notebook to find the cause for the `NullPointerException`.
 The solution was, as described before, to remove entries that had no contentType.

+### Big Profanity Analysis

+First, let's see the profanity count of the domains in above WARC file, which was downloaded from the commoncrawl stored on the SurfSara cluster:

+	val top10Domains = profanitiesPerDomain.takeOrdered(10)(Ordering[Int].reverse.on(_._2)

+The result is.. not unexpected.
+Many of the top 10 most profane domains seem to have adult content:

+	res64: Array[(String, Int)] = Array(
+		([ADULT CONTENT].com,6390),
+		([ADULT CONTENT].com,1544),
+		(forums.poz.com,1314),
+		([ADULT CONTENT].com,1210),
+		([ADULT CONTENT].com,941),
+		([ADULT CONTENT].com,895),
+		(goodvibes.com,823),
+		(beeradvocate.com,806),
+		(rxlist.com,789),
+		([ADULT CONTENT].com,782)
+	)

+I removed the domain names of the websites that clearly contain adult content; the uncensored list is included in a separate page, which can be found [here](pages/topprofanedomains.html)

+Forums.poz.com is a site for discussing HIV or AIDS - which scores high because the list of profanities contains the word "hiv".
+Beeradvocate.com is a site for enthusiasts and professionals discussing beer, which scores high because the list of profanities contains the word "beer".
+RxList is an index of all kinds of medicinal drugs.
+It seems that these sites are not really that bad, and score high because the subjects are apparently included in the list of profanities.
+Maybe we need a different, less strict list of profanities.

+Alternatively, we can use the profanity-density to see how profane a website is:

+	val top10Density = profanityDensity.takeOrdered(10)(Ordering[Float].reverse.on(_._2))

+The result is:

+	top10Ratio: Array[(String, Float)] = Array(
+		([ADULT CONTENT].am,0.34375),
+		([ADULT CONTENT].com,0.3219086),
+		([ADULT CONTENT].com,0.23333333),
+		(rxlist.com,0.21735537),
+		([ADULT CONTENT].com,0.20490196),
+		([ADULT CONTENT].com,0.18988392),
+		([ADULT CONTENT].net,0.18181819),
+		([ADULT CONTENT].com,0.18130311),
+		([ADULT CONTENT].com,0.1764706),
+		([ADULT CONTENT].com,0.1763247)
+	)

+Again, the unredacted list can be found [here](pages/topprofanedomains.html).

+Now, almost all of the top websites by profanity-density contain adult content.
+For the highest scoring domain, an impressive 34.375% of the words are profanities.

+### What's the point?

+A reader might wonder why I created this piece of software.
+The most obvious application is to create a filtering system, where only non-profane domains are allowed to be accessed.
+To do this, we can filter by profanity-density, removing all domains that score higher than a certain threshold such as 0.02 (only 2% of the words are profane).
+Maybe some other analysis might be interesting: one might wonder if the English are more profane than the Dutch (we would need a profanity list with Dutch words added to them).

+*At the time of writing, the Hathi Hadoop services of SurfSara are offline.
+I could not test my program for many WARC files.
+However, I am confident that it will work, since the program ran correctly on the WARC file that was downloaded earlier.*